ABOUT

 Who Owns PAL?

-Students attending Middle School will walk independently to school from PAL around 7:10am, as bus transportation is no longer offered.
+Students attending York Middle School (YMS) will walk independently to school from PAL around 7:10am, as bus transportation is no longer offered.

-Village Elementary students will walk to their classrooms when the bell rings.
-Students who attend Coastal Ridge Elementary (CRES) are transported by bus to school at 8:30.
+Students who attend Village Elementary (VES) will walk to their classrooms when the bell rings.
+Students that attend Coastal Ridge Elementary School (CRES) are transported by bus to school from PAL.

-For the 23-24 school year: PAL’s afternoon session is located in the Village Elementary School gymnasium/cafeteria, and is open from school dismissal time until 6:00 pm.
+PAL’s afternoon session is located in the Village Elementary School gymnasium/cafeteria and is open from school dismissal time until 6:00 pm.

 A balanced schedule of staff and child directed activities are planned daily in the areas of craft, indoor/outdoor sports, recess, games, homework club and free time.